Jensen FF: Reception and sales

 Although it was a highly innovative vehicle in a technical sense, the FF was not commercially successful.
 Its price was high — about 30% higher than the Jensen Interceptor, and more than that of luxury GTs from much more prestigious makers.
 In the UK a reputed 320 to 330 examples of the Jensen FF V8 model were made by Jensen Motors Limited according to The Jensen Owners Club.

 The FF also suffered from a design problem, and not one easily cured: the system was set up for a driver in the right-hand seat, and no considerations had been made to making it left-hand drive.
 In particular, the central transfer case and both propeller shafts protruded into the left-hand seat space.
 The steering gear and brake servo were fitted on the right-hand side, and there was no space for them on the left.
 By the early 1970s, Jensen's primary markets were in overseas markets where cars were driven on the right-hand side of the road.
 The FF could not be sold in the United States.

 Appearance

 The FF may be distinguished from the Interceptor by a few styling cues, the most obvious being the twin (rather than single) diagonal air vents on the front wing, just rear of the wheel-arches.
 The frontal appearance was revised in September 1968.

 Only coupés were made; there were no convertibles.

 Derivatives

 One experimental Ferguson FF was built in 1968 with a 7-litre (426 cubic inch) Hemi engine imported from Chrysler in the U.S. Further Hemi engine equipped models were not built, due to the limits of the suspension at extremely high speeds, and the cost of importing the Hemi engine into Britain, which was deemed too great.

-An "SP FF" version is rumoured to have been made at some point in the production run.
 This version was equipped with a 7.2-litre (440 cubic inch) engine with a "Six Pack" induction system (three 2-barrel carburettors) as well as four-wheel drive.
 Less than ten are thought to have been built.